trvrklamar/trvrklamar/README.md

 ✦ Computer Science student

-✦ Aspiring to be a Fullstack Dev
+✦ Aspiring to be a Frontend Dev

 ✦ Currently learning **Python**